DavBfr/dart_pdf/printing/README.md

 This widget also features a debug switch at the bottom right to display the drawing constraints used.
 This switch is available only on debug builds.

-Moving on to your production application, you can keep only the `_generatePdf` function and print the document using:
+Moving on to your production application, you can keep the `_generatePdf` function and print the document using:

 ```dart